Stay Safe in the Heat

 Summer in Maryland can be a lot of fun, but it can also bring some risks.
 Be prepared to take action to keep yourself and your family safe.

 When the weather is very hot, the Carroll County Department of Citizen Services and the Carroll County Public Library System operate cooling centers around the county.
 You can cool off in any of the following locations when open, even when there is not a heat emergency:

-Citizen Services and county senior centers can be used as cooling centers Monday through Friday:
+Citizen Services and county senior centers can be used as cooling centers Monday through Friday only:

 - Citizen Services Office Building, 10 Distillery Drive, Westminster (8 AM – 5 PM)